NaimAyat/Perl_Tutorials/README.md

 # Perl_Tutorials
-Simple scripts and notes written to practice and teach Perl while interning at ZipRecruiter, Inc. (Summer 2017).
+A collection of Perl scripts and notes.
+Written to practice and teach Perl while interning at ZipRecruiter, Inc. (Summer 2017).